 What is an OLED?

 OLED stands for organic light-emitting diode.
 Very simply put, an OLED is made with organic compounds that light up when fed electricity.
 That may not seem like a huge difference when compared to LED, but OLEDs can be made to be extremely thin, small and remarkably flexible.
-On an OLED TV, each pixel lights itself up independently of the others.
+On an OLED TV, each pixel lights itself up independently of the others, and when those pixels are shut of, they are complete off — completely black.

-In terms of picture quality, OLED TVs are superior to LED/LCD TVs in nearly every way.
-But picture quality isn’t the only consideration at play.
+It used to be that OLED TVs were clearly superior to LED/LCD TVs in nearly every aspect, but with the recent introduction of quantum dots and improvements to backlighting technology, LED/LCD TVs are much better today than they were just three years ago.
+Today’s LED/LCD TVs have better blacks, less light bleed, and dramatically expanded color potential.
+The race may be tighter, but picture quality isn’t the only consideration at play.
 Let’s do a point-by-point breakdown of how OLED and LED TVs stack up against each other.

 A display’s ability to produce deep, dark blacks is arguably the most important factor in achieving excellent picture quality.
 Deeper blacks allow for higher contrast and richer colors (among other things) and, thus, a more realistic and dazzling image.
 When it comes to black levels, OLED reigns as the undisputed champion.

 LED TVs rely on LED backlights shining behind an LCD panel.
-Even with advanced dimming technology that dims LEDs that don’t need to be on at full blast, LED TVs struggle to produce dark blacks.
-They also suffer from light bleeding out from the edges.
+Even with advanced dimming technology that dims LEDs that don’t need to be on at full blast, LED TVs have historically struggled to produce dark blacks, though they are better today than used to be a short time ago.
+The same goes for light bleed, which still exists, but has been minimized.

-When it comes to brightness, LED TVs have a slight advantage.
-LEDs are just really good at getting extremely bright.
-OLED TVs can get bright, too, but cranking OLED pixels to maximum brightness for extended periods not only reduces that pixel’s lifespan, but the pixel also takes a little while to return to total black.
+When it comes to brightness, LED TVs have a considerable advantage.
+LEDs were already good at getting extremely bright, but the addition of quantum dots allows them to get even brighter.
+OLED TVs can get pretty bright, too, and with such dark blacks, contrast is no issue.
+However, cranking OLED pixels to maximum brightness for extended periods not only reduces that pixel’s lifespan, but the pixel also takes a little while to return to total black.

-While LED/LCD TVs have improved considerably over the past few years, OLED simply blows them out of the water in terms of response time.
+OLED simply blows LED/LCD TV out of the water in terms of response time.
 In fact, OLED currently offers the fastest response time of any TV technology in use today, making it a clear winner in this regard.
 With faster response time comes less motion blur and less artifacts (source material notwithstanding).

 We include the section begrudgingly, both because burn-in is a misnomer (that’s just an aggravation) and, for most folks, the effect will not be an issue.